 59223

 WSBA Bar #

 WSBA Bar #

-Name of Candidate (please print) Signature of Mominator (if relevant)

 Signature of Candidate

 The WSBA values diversity and inclusion, and encourages Black, Indigenous and people of color, women, people from the LBGTQ communities, people with disabilities, and members of other groups who have been systemically oppressed to apply for our committees, boards, and panels.
 This process is administered by the Office of the Executive Director.
 Submit the application form and all materials to WSBA no later than 5 p.m.
 PST on April 15, 2024.
 Filing may be accomplished by emailing the scanned form to barleaders@wsba.org.
 For questions, please email Volunteer Engagement Advisor, Paris Eriksen, at parise@wsba.org.